-- Shouting stimulates your dog to bark more because he thinks you’re joining in.
+- Shouting stimulates your dog to bark more because they think you’re joining in.
 So the first rule is to speak calmly and firmly, but don’t yell.

 - Most dogs don’t know what you want when you’re yelling at them to “shut up.”
 So train your dog to understand the word “Quiet!”

 Here are two methods:

 When your dog is barking, say “Quiet” in a calm, firm voice.
-Wait until he stops barking, even if it’s just to take a breath, then praise him and give him a treat.
-Just be careful to never reward him while he’s barking.
-Eventually he will figure out that if he stops barking at the word “quiet” he gets a treat (and make it a delicious treat, such as chicken, to make it worth more than the barking.)
+Wait until they stop barking, even if it’s just to take a breath, then praise them and give them a treat.
+Just be careful to never reward them while they are barking.
+Eventually they will figure out that if they stop barking at the word “quiet” they get a treat (and make it a delicious treat, such as chicken, to make it worth more than the barking.)

-Alternatively, you can teach your dog to “speak; once he’s doing that reliably, signal him to stop barking with a different command, such as “quiet”, while holding your finger to your lips (dogs often pick up body signals faster than voice commands.)
-Practice these commands when he’s calm, and in time he should learn to stop barking at your command, even when he wants to bark at something.
+Alternatively, you can teach your dog to “speak; once they are doing that reliably, signal them to stop barking with a different command, such as “quiet”, while holding your finger to your lips (dogs often pick up body signals faster than voice commands.)
+Practice these commands when they are calm, and in time they should learn to stop barking at your command, even when they want to bark at something.

 - A tired dog is a quiet dog.
-If your dog barks when alone, tire him out before you go.
+If your dog barks when alone, tire them out before you go.
 Take a long walk or run, play ball or take a trip to the dog park before leaving.

 - Don’t allow problems to go on and on.
 The longer a dog does something, the more ingrained it becomes.
 Barking can give dogs an adrenaline rush, which makes the barking pleasant.
 And allowing a dog to bark in certain situations, such as when the mailman arrives, can eventually make a dog aggressive in those situations.
 What if your dog gets out one day as the mail is being delivered?
 Deal with barking problems as quickly as possible.